-Thanksgiving break just happened, and many Wake Forest students headed home for the long weekend.
-In a few short weeks we’ll be at Winter Break, when all the students will be home for close to a month.
-And even though they’ll be home again, as you might have discovered at Thanksgiving, it’s not like they’ll be returning to what life was like in high school.
+Thanksgiving break is a couple of weeks away, and many Wake Forest students will be headed home for it.
+Just a few weeks after, the semester will end and all our students will vacate campus for Winter Break.
+When your Deac comes home for break, it’s not like he or she will be returning to what life was like in high school.
 Your college student’s return home is an adjustment for both students and families alike.

-Here are some of the potential things you might have had to navigate at Thanksgiving – and almost certainly will need to deal with at Winter Break:
+Here are some of the potential things you might have to navigate at Thanksgiving and Winter Break:

-So if you had your Deacs home briefly at Thanksgiving, you might have dealt with some of this already.
-Knowing that a longer break is coming in a month, it might be helpful for family members and students to set some ground rules before the holidays.
+Before your Deac comes home, it might be helpful to navigate ground rules.
 That way, each party knows what to expect on the issues they most care about, and you aren’t trying to negotiate items during a conflict.

 There is an old, but still excellent article online that deals with some of the key issues families and students face when adjusting to each other during the first extended stay at home following their first semester of college: http://news.wustl.edu/news/Pages/4228.aspx